Andyauk/qbr-multicharacter/README.md

 with starting items - 1x apple, 1x water_bottle, 1x bandage, 1x painkillers, 1x cigarette, 1x weapon_melee_knife.
 You can change these items server/main.lua

-with KyroWasHere - added trigger call to qbr-spawn to get first time/mute "survivalist tip" sound. local isChossing = true/false
+Thanks to KyroWasHere - for the added trigger call to qbr-spawn to get first time/mute "survivalist tip" sound. local isChossing = true/false

-and MoneSuper snippets from there view.
+and  thanks to MoneSuper snippets from there view.

 <a href="https://ibb.co/HrXVm51"><img src="https://i.ibb.co/LCv84Vb/1.jpg" alt="1" border="0"></a>